bgoonz/gists-revamp/by-extension/markdown/Scheduling.md

 \`\`\`smart header = “Time goes on while `alert` is shown”

-In most browsers, including Chrome and Firefox, the internal timer continues “ticking” while showing `alert/confirm/prompt`.
+In most browsers, including Chrome and Firefox, the internal timer continues "ticking" while showing `alert/confirm/prompt`.

 So if you run the code above and don’t dismiss the `alert` window for some time, then the next `alert` will be shown immediately as you do it.
 The actual interval between alerts will be shorter than 2 seconds.